First Chapter Contest

 Important Rules, Dates, and Deadlines

-Registration for the 2018 Conference opens on January 23, 2018.
 The first chapter contest is only open to official registrants of the conference.
+Click here to register.
 First chapter contest entries may be purchased during or after registration, as long as they are purchased prior to the contest submission deadline.

 ENTRY FEE: $20 per entry.
 Fee includes a critique from three separate category judges.
 Critiques will be emailed to participants within one week of the conference.
-Limit FIVE entries per attendee.
+Limit FIVE total entries per attendee (only TWO entries allowed in the same category).

 DEADLINE: All entries must be submitted by February 6, 2018, at 10 p.m.
 MST.

 LIMITATIONS: Contest entry fees are non-refundable.
-LDStorymakers is not responsible for entries that are disqualified due to rule violation.
+The Storymakers Conference is not responsible for entries that are disqualified due to rule violation.

 Cash prizes will be awarded to the top three places in each category.
 A cash prize of (at least) $200.00 is awarded as the Grand Prize.

-Please Read Instructions Carefully**If you do not follow all submisson rules, your entry will be disqualified.**
+Please Read the Following 8 Instructions Carefully**If you do not follow all submisson rules, your entry will be disqualified.**

 - All entries must be the original work of the author.